masc-ucsc/docs/docs/pyrope/08-memories.md

 Pyrope async memories behave like what a "traditional software programmer" will expect in an array.
 This means that values are initialized and there is forwarding enabled.
+This is not what a "traditional hardware programmer" will expect.
-It is possible to have different options of async memories, but those should use the RTL interface.
+In languages like CHISEL there is no forwarding or initialization.
+In Pyrope is possible to have different options of async memories, but those should use the RTL interface.

-The bundles allow ordered unnamed accessed, this is in-fact an array.
-The async memories behave like arrays but there is a small difference, the persistence of state between clock cycles.
-To be persistent across clock cycles, the same flop modifier is applied (`#`).
+The async memories behave like tuples/arrays but there is a small difference, the persistence of state between clock cycles.
+To be persistent across clock cycles, this is achieved with a `reg` declaration.
+When a variable is declared with `var` the contents is lost at the end of the cycle, when declared with `reg` the contents is preserved across cycles.

 In most cases, the arrays and async memories can be inferred automatically.
 The maximum/minimum value on the index effectively sets the size, and the default